SudhenduP/sudhendu-website/content/authors/admin/_index.md

 #### About me:
 <div style="text-align: justify">

 I am a technology consultant working majorly with TIBCO, Data-Science, Dell Boomi and AWS Stack.
-I have 8+ years of expirence with 10+ clients across all industries.
+I have 8+ years of expirence with 10+ clients across multiple industries and geography.
 I am currently based in Dubai, UAE and in love with the city.
 I am self-taught Python programmer and use it to create small utlities to make my life easy!
 Head over to Git!